unexist/blog/_drafts/logging-vs-tracing.md

 Knowing this and with a skeptical view at our previous example, there is an awful lack of any contextual information and we really should fix that.
-For single messages, this can be easily fixed by appending e.g. the object ID manually:
+For single messages, this can be easily done by appending e.g. the object ID manually:

 ###### **Logging.java**:
 ```java